ashgonzales/hausplant/README.md

 THe goal of this MVP is to properly use the Airtable base to display information from the Dexcom API.
 MVP will utilize functional components with React hooks and axios.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Create data columns for glucose values, health events, and devices.
 - Read diabetes management data updated to Airtable.